thejstone2002/automated_youtube_channel/README.md

 Code to run a fully automated youtube that can scrape content, edit a compilation, and upload to youtube daily.

+This program is used for the Meme Caviar YouTube Channel (https://www.youtube.com/c/monkeytoad11_or_thejstone2002/)

 # Instructions

 1. [Download](https://github.com/nathan-149/automated_youtube_channel/archive/main.zip) the Github Repository